jross365/LMStudio-Client/README.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 06/25/2024
+More the same: chipping away at the code in bite-sized chunks.
+Working on matching Dialog content.

+---
 ### 06/24/2024

 I'm making slow progress with **Search-LMHistory**.
 It's a lot of parameters to account for, and placing the parameters is what is shaping the code.